louislautz/Crypto-Dashboard/README.md

 ## Current State of Development
 #### <i>As of 25.
 Jan 2022</i>

+:exclamation: <b> The project won't work yet if you clone it.
+I still need to add a better way to import the transaction data </b> :exclamation:

 Currently I am working on Stage 1 of the project.

 ![](Images/Homescreen_Screenshot.png)\